 It is important to realize just how lacking current technology is with regards to maintaining privacy.
 Even though a private messenger might encrypt a message’s contents, the metadata (for example identifying the timing of the communications, IP addresses, locations, and lots more) is visible to everyone from the Internet Service Provider (ISP) that delivers the message to the messaging application itself.
 And in this world of big data, metadata is in many ways more valuable than the content of messages.
 It can be used by sophisticated and ubiquitous analytic systems to determine the nature of your social relationships and thus predict your personal characteristics and preferences.

-The necessary technology to guarantee online privacy has remained underdeveloped until now for reasons related to limitations in computing, networking, research and funding.
-We believe that it is now possible to overcome these limits and deploy technology that provides strong privacy guarantees, avoids trusted third parties, and is resistant to surveillance.
+The necessary technology to guarantee online privacy has remained underdeveloped - until recently.
+With progress in computing capacity, networking, research and funding, it is now possible to overcome these limits and deploy technology that avoids trusted third parties and is resistant to surveillance.

-Nym uses anonymous authentication credentials based on the Coconut signature scheme to enable privacy-enhanced data transfer and decentralized identity.
-Nym credentials can embed the data needed for a given service (including zero-knowledge proofs of private data), and these credentials are validated in a decentralized and public manner without linking a user to the service they want to access.
+Nym credentials advances on the Coconut signature scheme, enabling people to prove their right to access and do things online while retaining privacy.
+Nym credentials encrypt and embed the data needed for a given service, including zero-knowledge proofs of private data.
+These credentials are validated in a decentralized and public manner, without revealing any link between the user and the service they want to access.